 I also recommend using a jam funnel.
 The funnel is placed on top of the empty jam jar.
 It has a wide lip which then funnels the hot liquid down into the jar.

-Place a wax jam disc over the top of the jelly, this keeps the jam fresh and keeps air from spoiling the jelly.
-Seal with a tight fitting lid and set aside to cool before labelling.
+Place a wax jam disc over the top of the jam/jelly, this keeps the jam fresh and keeps air from spoiling it.
+Seal with a tight fitting lid and set aside to cool before labeling.

 How long can I store blackcurrant jelly?